faizan1234567/Assignments/DL/README.md

 Table: experimental resluts

+## Discussion
+There are total of 30 images on which model has been trained.
+The dataset is not enough to capture the each and every scenario.
+Furthermore, the algorithm is not robust enough to learn rich information.
+It is most simple algorithm in machine learning, which is based on L1 or L2 distance and voting strategy.
+In addition, images size is compressed to 32x32x3 to reduce the number of computations on the cpu.
+So by compressing the size of an image might cause loss of information.

 ## Disclaimer
 The purpose of open sourcing this repository for those who want to learn and they are stuck in implementation, aim of this repo is to speed up their development.